Injection Molding – Hot Runner Systems – Shutdown/Startup: Suggested Purging Procedures

 - Retract injection unit from mold, leaving ample room for purge to exit nozzle.

-- Empty barrel and starve the screw of the resident resin.
+- Empty barrel and screw of the resident resin.

 - When the desired temperature of Dyna-Purge has been reached, begin rotating the screw slowly to avoid too much torque.
 The purge may still be stiff, so do not rotate the screw at full RPM.